 This is especially true if it can be shown the host provided alcohol to their guest after it was clear they were already intoxicated.
 It may also be possible to hold a bar or restaurant owner liable for a drunk driving accident as it's their responsibility to stop serving customers alcohol after they appear intoxicated.

 What to Do if You are Injured in an Accident Caused by a Drunk Driver

-- Call the Police – If suspect that the other driver in your accident is under the influence of alcohol or drugs, you should call the police immediately.
-If the police also believe that the driver is drunk, they will in all likelihood perform sobriety testing that could be used as evidence in your personal injury claim.
+- Call the Police – If you suspect that the other driver in your accident is under the influence of alcohol or drugs, you should call the police immediately.
+If the police also believe that the driver is drunk, they will, in all likelihood, perform sobriety testing that could be used as evidence in your personal injury claim.

-- Collect Information about the Accident – You should take notes about the accident and the way in which it occurred.
-Make sure to obtain the other driver’s name and insurance information as well as the license plate numbers of all vehicles involved.
+- Collect Information about the Accident – You should note the accident and how it occurred.
+Make sure to obtain the other driver's name and insurance information and the license plate numbers of all vehicles involved.
 If anyone witnessed your accident, make sure to ask them for contact information.
-Also, make notes about anything that you think may have caused or contributed to your crash, including weather conditions, preexisting vehicle damage, or road defects.
+Also, make notes about anything you think may have caused or contributed to your crash, including weather conditions, preexisting vehicle damage, or road defects.

-- See a Physician – You should always see a doctor after you have been involved in a car crash.
-Doing so will make sure that your injuries are documented and that you start treatment as soon as you possible.
-Also, it is very important to fully commit to all recommended treatment to maximize your recovery.
+- See a Physician – You should always see a doctor after being involved in a car crash.
+Doing so will make sure that your injuries are documented and that you start treatment as soon as possible.
+Also, it is essential to commit to all recommended treatments to maximize your recovery fully.

 Contact Our Injury Lawyers for Help

 Contact the Injury Justice Law Firm today if you have been involved in an auto accident.
 We handle both DUI and non-DUI cases.

 After you contact our law firm after a drunk driving accident, we will thoroughly investigate the accident and any contributing factors that caused the car crash.
 Afterward, we can aggressively fight to recover your damages for your accident-related expenses.